VolkovLabs/volkovlabs.io/blog/2023-01-19-postgres-in-grafana/index.md

 }
 ```

-### How to import dashboard described in JSON format into Grafana
+### How to import the dashboard described in JSON format into Grafana

 ## Summary